Cold weather alert issued by medical officer for Hamilton area - Hamilton | Globalnews.ca

 All will be open to the public including those considered vulnerable and experiencing homelessness.
 A full list of options can be seen on the city of Hamilton’s website.

-The city’s general forecast is calling for cold and sun right through until Sunday, when more flurries are expected and a high of -6 C.
+The city’s general forecast is calling for a mix of sun and cloud on Tuesday with more of the same on Wednesday and a high of -10 C.

 Comments